José Luis Vega

-José Luis Vega (born June 18, 1948) is a Puerto Rican poet.
+José Luis Vega (born June 18, 1948) is a Puerto Rican poet, essayist, and academic.
+He is considered one of the leading voices in contemporary Caribbean and Hispanic poetry.
+His literary career spans more than five decades, with published works in poetry, literary criticism, and language education.
+His poetry, characterized by lyrical intensity and cultural resonance, has been translated into several languages including English, French, Portuguese, Romanian, and Russian.
+Vega has also served as director of the Puerto Rican Academy of the Spanish Language and has received prestigious honors such as the Order of Isabella the Catholic and the Order of Gabriela Mistral.

+Career

 Vega was born in Santurce, Puerto Rico to José Vega Serrano and Aida Esther Colón Rivera.
-He studied in Santurce public schools, graduating from Central High School in 1964.
+He studied in Santurce public schools, graduating from Central High School in Santurce in 1964.
 That year he entered the University of Puerto Rico, where he completed undergraduate studies in social sciences.
 He subsequently began studies in philosophy, then left them to pursue a specialization in Hispanic studies.
 He completed a master's degree in art in 1975, with a thesis on the poetry of César Vallejo.
 In 1982, he completed a Ph.D. with the dissertation La poesía de Oliverio Girondo: Vanguardia y tradición.

 Collections of Vega's poetry include: